 CK999 said we still couldn’t see that there’s any socially just alternative to to 2 Towns, 2 full blue light 24/7 A&Es.
 The revised plans will further disadvantage ordinary people who are short of money, time and rely on public transport.

 2. The NHS organisations said nothing about whether there will be a new public consultation on the revised proposals.
+What next?
+There must be and we will keep demanding that there is.

 3. There was no answer to ck999‘s question: Has the hospitals Trust seen the Clinical Commissioning Groups’ detailed capacity modelling report?
 Which organisation produced it?
 Can the public see it?